Were you a U.S. resident alien at any time during the tax year?

 - Meet the substantial presence test; or

-- Make a first-year election to be treated as a U.S. resident alien.
+- Make the first-year choice to be treated as a U.S. resident alien.

-Note: If you're a nonresident alien married to a U.S. citizen or resident alien, you may make an election to file a joint return with your spouse agreeing to be treated as a U.S. resident alien.
+Note: If you're a nonresident alien married to a U.S. citizen or resident alien, you and your spouse may make an election to treat you as a U.S. resident alien for the tax year and file a joint return.